 - Place a warm compress with 1-2 drops of chosen oil on the back.

 A word about quality:

-Please note that I am only talking about 100% pure, therapeutic grade essential oils.
-Only about 2% of essential oils sold are considered therapeutic grade.
+Please note that I am only talking about good quality essential oils.
 There is no standard for essential oils, and so many of the oils you find may be adulterated and can actually contain harmful ingredients.

 My essential oil of choice is Young Living Essential Oils.
 They own their farms and they run a very tight supply chain.
 I trust their essential oils above all others because they are pure and unadulterated and are manufactured for therapeutic use not just for smell.

 I am a wholesale member, meaning that I save 24% on all of my essential oils.
 Read more here about why I choose Young Living.